Japan to nurture production areas for farm exports

 The government hopes that the program will contribute to revitalizing regional economies by expanding their exports.

-The government will include the program in an outline of its strategy to expand exports that will be drawn up in a meeting of relevant ministers on Friday, the sources said.
+The government will include the program in an outline of its strategy to expand exports that was set to be drawn up in a meeting of relevant ministers on Friday, the sources said.

 Although Japanese wagyu beef and fruit are popular overseas, their exports are not growing as expected since not many producers are making aggressive efforts to export them.